Google Sheets has a powerful and versatile set of IMPORT formulas that can import social media statistics.

 File > Make a copy....

-Continue reading The Import Cookbook: How to import social media data into Google Sheets with formulas
+Continue reading How to import social media statistics into Google Sheets: The Import Cookbook

 Built entirely in Google Sheets, this real-time dashboard extracts social media metrics data for each team, and then ranks each team based on number of followers for that channel.
 The overall position in the table is based on cumulative scores of rankings.